corentinleroux/ML-Project-M2IKSEM/README.md

 # Machine Learning Project - M2IKSEM

 Project realized for the Machine Learning course of the Master 2 Informatique MIAGE at the University Paris-1 Panthéon-Sorbonne.
 We will use Ensemble Learning.
 Ensemble learning means to train multiple base learners and combine their predictions in an optimal way into a single better output.
-Our group composed of :
+Our group is composed of :

 - MEURIC Camille
 - BOUDRAA Inès